BarkBeetle: Stealing Decision Tree Models with Fault Injection: Experiments

 \subsubsection{Hardware Setup}

-\textbf{Crowbar glitch mechanism.} The glitching mechanism utilized in our setup is based on a crowbar circuit~\cite{van2021hardware}, which momentarily short-circuits the power rails of the target device (top-right corner of \autoref{fig:faultier:sub1}).
+\textbf{Crowbar glitch mechanism.} The glitching mechanism utilized in our setup is based on a crowbar circuit~\cite{van2021hardware}, which momentarily short-circuits the power rails of the target device.
 The resulting glitch waveform depends on the specific characteristics of the target’s power supply configuration.

 \textbf{Glitch tool.} For the voltage glitch attacks, we employ Faultier \cite{faultier} to generate the required glitch waveforms.
 Faultier integrates an N-Channel MOSFET (DMG2302UK) for crowbar glitching and includes a dual-channel analog switch for performing voltage dips or re-powering the target device.
 In addition, Faultier provides a basic \ac{SWD} probe, allowing the extraction of memory contents from glitched chips and verifying the success of glitching by re-enabling debugging features.
-The tool supports glitch resolution up to 200 MHz (5 ns), offering fine-grained control over glitch timing. \autoref{fig:faultier:sub1} is an overview of all the components in Faultier \footnote{\url{https://app.hextree.io/}}.
+The tool supports glitch resolution up to 200 MHz (5 ns), offering fine-grained control over glitch timing \footnote{\url{https://app.hextree.io/}}.

-\textbf{Target device.} We use the RP2350 Security Playground board, developed by the Faultier team, as shown in \autoref{fig:faultier:sub2}.
+\textbf{Target device.} We use the RP2350 Security Playground board, developed by the Faultier team, as shown in \autoref{fig:faultier}.
 This platform is specifically designed to evaluate fault injection resilience on RP2350-based systems.
 It includes built-in support for bypassing glitch detection and performing OTP fault testing, making it well-suited for practical security experiments.
 In our setup, we run \ac{DT} inference on the board with security features like glitch detection deliberately turned off.